 Though in constant physical danger, she persisted in the South for two decades.
 It was the 1963 fire-bombing deaths of four little black girls in a Birmingham church, and the Klan assassination of her close friend and civil rights leader, Medgar Evers, in Jackson, Mississippi—and in whose home her own 11-year-old son Joel had stayed—that caused her to end her Southern NAACP Legal Defense Fund work.

 A Second Career and a House in Chester, CT

 For 40 years Judge Motley and her beloved husband, Joel W. Motley Jr., spent nearly every weekend at their Chester home—gardening, fishing and hosting family gatherings (Motley was born in nearby New Haven, and had 11 siblings).
 Often, son Joel III would join them.
-The Judge was also fond of adjourning her courtroom staff in NY to her “Chester Chambers” for legal discussions.
+The Judge was also fond of adjourning her courtroom staff in New York to her “Chester Chambers” for legal discussions.

 Chesterites can still remember Motley’s dinner parties, for which she liked to cook.
 She would invite court clerks (she had 80 in her 39 years on the federal bench) and famous civil rights activists (like Henry Lewis Gates), along with locals.
-“Integrity was her middle name,” remembers Barbara Delaney, a Chester resident, and her close friend for 40 years.
+“Integrity was her middle name,” remembered Barbara Delaney, a Chester resident, and her close friend for 40 years.
 “We always enjoyed our dinners with the Motleys.”

 Judge Motley was a lifelong member of the Chester Historical Society, as is her son Joel III.
-Her outstanding history of her 1745 “Bushnell House” on Cedar Lake Rd. (pictured below, 1984) is available at the Chester Historical Society.
+Her outstanding history of her 1745 “Bushnell House” on Cedar Lake Rd. (pictured below, 1984) is available through the Chester Historical Society.